parsiya/Hugo-Octopress/README.md

 	# Google analytics code - remove if you do not have/want Google Analytics - needs JavaScript
 	googleAnalytics = "UA-XXXXX-X"

-	# Disqus shortcode
-	# Disable comments for any individual post by adding "comments: false" in its frontmatter
-	disqusShortname = "Your disqus shortname"

   # Switch to true to enable RSS icon link
 	rss = true